Economic patriotism: Criticism

-French business leaders have criticized the government's policy of "economic patriotism", which they typically interpret as a strategy to discourage unwanted acquisition attempts by foreign investors of essential French companies (instead of encouraging cooperation).
+French business leaders have criticized the government's policy of economic patriotism, which they typically interpret as a strategy to discourage unwanted acquisition attempts by foreign investors of essential French companies instead of encouraging cooperation.
 They argue that the policy is both protectionist and ineffective and has damaged France's image in the eyes of the world.
 The policy gained prominence after the government reacted strongly to rumors of a takeover bid for Danone by PepsiCo and following interest from Enel in acquiring Suez, leading to plans to merge Gaz de France with Suez.
-Prime Minister Dominique de Villepin defended the policy, stating that all governments take steps to defend their countries' economic interests.
-In 2007, Alistair Darling, the new chancellor of the Exchequer in Britain, criticized French President Nicolas Sarkozy's policy of nurturing national industrial champions, which he referred to as "economic patriotism".
+The then prime minister Dominique de Villepin defended the policy, stating that all governments take steps to defend their countries' economic interests.
+In 2007, Alistair Darling, the new chancellor of the Exchequer in Britain, criticized the then French president Nicolas Sarkozy's policy of nurturing national industrial champions, which he referred to as economic patriotism.
 Darling argued that such policies were protectionist in nature and would harm free trade.
-French officials, on the other hand, defended their policy and dismissed concerns about its impact on the European Union's budget targets.
-They pointed out that the tax cuts introduced as part of the economic patriotism incentive would help improve France's competitive position while still adhering to their European obligations.
+French officials defended their policy and dismissed concerns about its impact on the European Union's budget targets.
+They argued that the tax cuts introduced as part of the economic patriotism incentive would help improve France's competitive position while still adhering to their European obligations.